MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/add-users/add-users-to-the-portal-1.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/add-users-to-the-portal-1
 author: nikotha
 ms.author: nikotha
-description: Microsoft Community Training management portal provides two ways to add learners to the portal. ms.prod: learning-azure
+description: Community Training management portal provides two ways to add learners to the portal. ms.prod: learning-azure
 ---

 # Add learners to the platform

-Microsoft Community Training management portal provides two ways to add learners to the portal.
-Administrator can add learners either through a specific group or directly through the **All Users** list.
-All Users options is available only to the Global Administrators.
+The Community Training platform provides two ways to add learners to the portal: Administrators can add learners through a specific group or directly through the **All Users** list.
+The **All Users** option is available only to Global Administrators.

-## Option 1 – Add Learner via All users
+## Option 1 – Add a Learner via All users

-In this topic, you will learn about how to add learner from All Users list.
+In this topic, you will learn how to add a learner from the All Users list.

 ### Permissions Level

-The Microsoft Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
-Table below shows administrative role which are allowed to add learners from All Users list:
+The Community Training management portal provides role-based permission levels.
+The table below shows which administrative roles can add learners from All Users list:

 | Access Level | Add learners via All Users |
 | --- | --- |